bmasmhj/speakai/bot/src/server.md

             { utterance: "tell me your hobby", classification: "agent.hobby" },
             { utterance: "you hungry ?", classification: "agent.hungry" },
             { utterance: "what is your work", classification: "agent.occupation" },
-            { utterance: "what do you do", classification: "agent.occupation" },

           ];